MHRA/products/DEPLOY.md

 `terraform apply`

-For more info check out the readme [here](infrastructure/README.md), but remember to capture the output from the above command as it will be needed in the next steps.
+For more info check out the [readme](infrastructure/README.md), but remember to capture the output from the above command as it will be needed in the next steps.

 ## Data Import